fatihoezdemir/AngryNerds/README.md

 Note: Since we want to create an Android app, we are going to choose the android Kit additionally at around 04:00 of the video.
 We take the static library (the .a file ) from the release folder of the project after having build it, and then we integrate it in our project

+# Layout and Design

+Follow the instructions from 14:00 onwards from this [video](https://www.youtube.com/watch?v=w2RRgRGHsDA&t=141s)

 subscribe, hit the like button and we see us next time!